GeekyShiva/Twitter_Sentiment_Analysis-and-Graphing/README.md

-1.First one is just a streaming file twitter_streaming.py {This file contains code only to stream tweets}, remember the stram now is restricted to 3240 tweets only.
+1.First one is just a streaming file twitter_streaming.py {This file contains code only to stream tweets}, remember the stram now is restricted to 3240 tweets only due to permission criteria.

 2.Second file streaming.py {This file contains the core code}